 Curious about your “natural neighbors?”
 Ever wonder how many plants and animals live in your yard, the park down the street, or even in your house?
 If you answered YES, then you should join our Natural Neighbors Citizen Science Project!
 As a participant, you will take photos of living things you find in nature nearby, post them to the online app iNaturalist, and check out what others have discovered nearby as well.
 You’ll be amazed to learn how many natural neighbors you have!

 - Download the iNaturalist mobile app to your smartphone or device (iOS or Android from the AppStore or Google Play).

-- Create an iNaturalist account using an email address, a unique user name, and a password.
+- Create an iNaturalist account — If you’re on a phone, scroll through login pages until you get to a sign up page where you can create an account using an email address, a unique user name, and a password.
+It may be easier to set up your account on a computer.
 (If you are working as a family, you may want to create a user name for your group, for example, TeamSmith or NearbyNatureJones or something even more fun!)

 - Note: If you check “Yes, license my photos, sounds, and observations so scientists can use my data” this will allow scientists to use your photos for their research.